 Supporting national drought relief

-In an agreement reached between the state and federal governments, the Commonwealth will meet the costs associated with the increased production of drinking water, freeing up the equivalent release from the River Murray to help drought-affected farmers.
+In an agreement reached between the state and federal governments in 2019-20, the Commonwealth met costs associated with the increased production of drinking water from the Adelaide Desalination Plant, freeing up the equivalent release from the River Murray to help drought-affected farmers.

 The state and federal governments reached agreement to increase production at the plant to provide 40 gigalitres of water to 30 June 2020 with no adverse impact on flows to South Australia, water prices or Adelaide’s water security as well as a $10 million Drought Resilience Fund for farmers.

 Water production to date (as at end of September 2021) = approximately 194 billion litres